TynanByrne/JTMWTL-WebApp/README.md

-My final project for CS50X - <u>Just Tell Me What To Lift</u>
+Just Tell Me What To Lift

 Video showing and explaining the project can be found at: https://youtu.be/5nws8_f8v_o

-For my final project for CS50x, I decided to create a website that generates fitness plans for users after they answer some simple questions.
+As a big fitness fan, I decided to create a website that generates fitness plans for users after they answer some simple questions.
 After doing so, they receive a calorie target, workout plan and a write up of the strategy they should take to reach their goals.
 This is all completely custom to them, and aims to take the complexity of fitness away for the average person.